gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 * a method's preconditions (as represented by parameter constraints) may not be strengthened in sub types
 * a method's postconditions (as represented by return value constraints) may not be weakened in sub types

+TODO: Add a box explaining the rationale behind the Liskov substitution principle

 Therefore the following rules with respect to the definition of method level constraints in inheritance hierarchies apply:

-* In sub types (be it sub classes or interface implementations) no parameter constraints must be declared on overridden or implemented methods (since this would pose a strengthening of preconditions).
+* In sub types (be it sub classes or interface implementations) no parameter constraints must be declared on overridden or implemented methods (since this would pose a strengthening of preconditions to be fulfilled by the caller).

 * In sub types (be it sub classes or interface implementations) return value constraints may be declared on overridden or implemented methods.
-Upon validation, all return value constraints of the method in question are validated, wherever they are declared in the hierarchy (since this poses possibly a strengthening but no weakening of the of the method's postconditions).
+Upon validation, all return value constraints of the method in question are validated, wherever they are declared in the hierarchy (since this only poses possibly a strengthening but no weakening of the method's postconditions guaranteed to the caller).

 A conforming Bean Validation provider must throw a `ConstraintDefinitionException` when discovering that any of these rules are violated.